What Does Home Insurance Cost in Washington State in 2026?

 Seattle and the surrounding Puget Sound region face a distinct risk profile:

-- Heavy rainfall and windstorms — Western Washington receives 35–50 inches of rain annually.
-While standard policies cover sudden storm damage, surface flooding is excluded.
+- Heavy rainfall and windstorms.
+Western Washington receives 35 to 50 inches of rain annually.
+Standard policies cover sudden storm damage, but surface flooding is excluded.

 Eastern Washington

-- Wildfire exposure — Dry summers, forested terrain, and wildland-urban interfaces make eastern Washington significantly more vulnerable to wildfire.
-This risk can push premiums higher in rural and semi-rural areas.
+- Wildfire exposure.
+Dry summers, forested terrain, and wildland-urban interfaces make eastern Washington significantly more vulnerable.
+Wildfire non-renewals in Washington more than doubled from 11,763 (2021) to 24,106 (2023), concentrated in Chelan, Okanogan, Kittitas, and Spokane counties.

-- Drought and heat — Extended dry seasons increase fire ignition risk and can affect home systems and infrastructure.
+- Drought and heat.
+Extended dry seasons increase ignition risk and infrastructure stress.

-- Lower average rainfall — Less moisture means less day-to-day water damage risk compared to the west side of the Cascades.
+- Lower average rainfall.
+Less moisture means less day-to-day water damage risk than the west side.

 | Risk Factor | Western WA (Seattle) | Eastern WA (Spokane/Rural) |